salsa-rs/salsa/book/src/tutorial/ir.md

 The `'db` lifetime also allows tracked structs to be implemented using a pointer (versus the numeric id found in `salsa::input` structs).
-This doesn't really effect you as a user except that it allows accessing fields from tracked structs, which is very common, to be optimized.
+This doesn't really effect you as a user except that it allows accessing fields from tracked structs— a very common operation—to be optimized.

 ## Representing functions